LucasPimentel123/ReciMe-Coding-Challenge/README.md

 - Assisted in writing and structuring configuration files, including `application.yml` and `application-test.yml`.
 - Guided the construction of dynamic queries using Spring Data JPA Specifications and `CriteriaBuilder`, including multi-join queries with conditional filters. (`RecipeSpecification`).
+- Helped determine when to use `@DirtiesContext` to isolate tests and avoid side effects in database-related operations (Unique Key Constraint Errors).

 ##### Cursor